 To review the FEMA 320 Standard, Click Here

-Copies of the ICC/NSSA 500 Standard can be ordered on the International Code Council (ICC) website, www.iccsafe.org or through your local book store.
+Copies of the ICC/NSSA 500 Standard can be ordered on the International Code Council (ICC) website, www.iccsafe.org or through your local bookstore.

 I hereby certify that by receiving points for the items mentioned above, I am committing to provide a storm shelter or safe room that meets or exceeds FEMA guidelines to this Development.